-The following table sets forth, for each of the directors and executive officers of Mega as at September 30 2022, the person's name, province or state, and country of residence, position with Mega, principal occupation during the last five years and, if a director, the date on which the person became a director.
+The following table sets forth, for each of the directors and executive officers of Mega as at September 30 2025, the person's name, province or state, and country of residence, position with Mega, principal occupation during the last five years and, if a director, the date on which the person became a director.

-Name and Residence Position Principal Occupation(1) Director Since(2) Albert Contardi (3) Ontario, Canada Director President and CEO, Generic Capital Corporation, an exempt market dealer, and Interim CEO, QcX Gold Corp., a mineral exploration company 2016 Larry Goldberg ^{(3),(4)} Ontario, Canada Director Corporate director and independent consultant 2016 Arni Johannson ^{(3),(4)} British Columbia, Canada Director Founding Partner and President, Canadian Nexus Ventures Ltd., a venture capital firm focused on Canadian public and private equity 2005 Carmelo Marrelli Ontario, Canada Chief Financial Officer President, Marrelli Support Services Inc., a provider of accounting services to reporting issuers N/A Douglas Reeson (4) Ontario, Canada Director Professional Director and Chairman and CFO of Gossan Resources Limited, a mineral exploration company 2002 Stewart Taylor Brisbane, Australia Director Principal, Stewart Taylor & Associates, a geological consulting company 2006 Richard Patricio Ontario, Canada President & Chief Executive Officer President & CEO, Mega Uranium Ltd. N/A Richard Homsany Perth, Australia Executive Vice-President, Australia Executive Chairman, Toro Energy Limited, a uranium exploration & development company N/A
+Name and Residence Position Principal Occupation(1) Director Since(2) Brigitte Berneche ^{(3),(4)} Ontario, Canada Director Founder and Executive Director, Noah's Clubhouse Charitable Organization, a registered charity 2024 Albert Contardi (4) Ontario, Canada Director President and CEO, Generic Capital Corporation, an exempt market dealer, and CEO, QcX Gold Corp., a mineral exploration company 2016 Asha Daniere (3) Ontario, Canada Director Principal, Asha Daniere Prof. Corp., a consulting firm 2024 Larry Goldberg ^{(3),(4)} Ontario, Canada Director Corporate director and independent consultant 2016 Carmelo Marrelli Ontario, Canada Chief Financial Officer President, Marrelli Support Services Inc., a provider of accounting services to reporting issuers N/A Stewart Taylor Brisbane, Australia Director Principal, Stewart Taylor & Associates, a geological consulting company 2006 Richard Patricio Ontario, Canada President & Chief Executive Officer President & CEO, Mega Uranium Ltd. N/A Richard Homsany Perth, Australia Executive Vice-President, Australia Executive Chairman, Toro Energy Limited, a uranium exploration & development company N/A

-(1) Each director and officer has held his principal occupation for at least the preceding five years, except for Albert Contardi, who was a consultant to junior mining companies prior to his appointments to Generic Capital and QcX Gold in 2020, Larry Goldberg, who was Chief Operating Officer of Qualified Financial Services Inc. prior to January 2021, and Douglas Reeson, who was Chief Executive Officer of Gossan Resources Limited until his appointment as its CFO in March 2021.
+(1) Each director and officer has held their principal occupation for at least the preceding five years, except for Larry Goldberg, who was Chief Operating Officer of Qualified Financial Services Inc. prior to January 2021.

-(2) Each director will hold his office as director until the next annual meeting or until his successor is duly elected, unless his office is earlier vacated in accordance with the Business Corporations Act (Ontario).
+(2) Each director will hold their office as director until the next annual meeting or until their successor is duly elected, unless their office is earlier vacated in accordance with the Business Corporations Act (Ontario).

-(3) Member of the Nominating and Compensation Committee.
+(3) Member of the Audit Committee.

-(4) Member of the Audit Committee.
+(4) Member of the Nominating and Compensation Committee.

-As at December 1, 2022, the directors and executive officers of Mega as a group, beneficially owned, controlled or directed, directly or indirectly, an aggregate of 35,668,147 common shares of Mega, representing approximately 10% per cent of the then outstanding common shares.
-The information as to common shares beneficially owned or over which the directors and officers exercise control or direction has been obtained from public filings made by the individual directors and officers.
+As at December 1, 2025, the directors and executive officers of Mega as a group, beneficially owned, controlled or directed, directly or indirectly, an aggregate of 45,424,367 common shares of Mega, representing approximately 12% per cent of the then outstanding common shares.
+The information as to common shares beneficially owned or over which the directors and officers exercise control or direction is derived from public filings made by the individual directors and officers.